Chen Jui-chin: Case history

 In May 2003, Chen Jui-chin met Chen Yi-ling, a female insurance saleswoman, with whom he started a romantic relationship.
 He noticed that she had considerable savings, and asked his new girlfriend to borrow some money for his mortgage, to which she replied that she would consider it.
 Although the pair only knew each other for two days, Chen Jui-chin planned to kill her directly and then rob her.
 He invited Chen Yi-ling by telephone to the Wu Xian Emperor's Temple on Xiangrong Street, in West Chiayi.
 From there, he took her to Zhushan in his black jeep.
 While there, he opened a capsule of sleeping Baogan Pills, and put sleeping powder in it.
 When Chen Yi-ling fell asleep, Chen Jui-chin tied her hands with nylon rope.
-When she awoke, Chen Jui-chin told her that he wanted to play, and so he beat and eventually strangled his girlfriend into unconsciousness.
+When she awoke, Chen Jui-chin told her that he wanted to play, so he beat and eventually strangled his girlfriend into unconsciousness.
 When he saw the unconscious Chen Yi-ling, he suddenly felt aroused and attempted to have sex with her, but because of his sexual dysfunction, he instead sexually assaulted her.
 After he finished, Chen Jui-chin contemplated throwing Chen Yi-ling off a cliff, but unbearing of the thought of not stealing something, he robbed her of her gold Rolex watch, jadeite necklace, rings, $1 million NT in cash, credit and ATM cards, mobile phones and two blank checks.
 He then hit Yi-ling with a stone and beat her to death, throwing her body off the mountain cliff.
 After disposing of the corpse he went to Taipei with his other casual girlfriend, Xiao.
 On the way, he gave her the Rolex.
 He also held onto the deceased Chen's bank cards, but couldn't take the money because he didn't know the password.
 The attempted theft was detected by the authorities, and Chen was arrested.

 Chen was arrested on 22 May 2003, at the Chiayi Christian Hospital, where he was seeking treatment for injuries suffered during a beating.
 Following his arrest, Chen Jui-chin confessed, in order, to killing Chen Yi-ling, Tseng Pi-hsia, his three children, and Wang Shu-ying, but claimed that he had nothing to do with the disappearances of his other female friends.
 After his death sentence was upheld, he retracted his confession and offered to help the police in locating the missing women, but his bluff was called out, as the investigators understood that he was just trying to weasel out of his execution.
 Chen Jui-chin was indicted by the Nantou District Prosecutors' Office in July 2003 on charges of rape and murder for the death of Chen Yi-ling.
 The prosecution sought the death penalty.